 The way I like to think about it: my brain is literally split right down the middle.
 Half of it is a creative, expressive artsy side.
 The other half is a technical, analytical programming side.
-Kinda like the left-brain right-brain myth if you think about it.
-Even though it’s proven to be false, it’s still a pretty good way to describe me.

-What kind of creative am I?
+What kind of creator am I?

 Since I work on a computer quite a bit, I often find myself aimlessly trying out different techniques and effects until I find something I like.
 I consider myself a digital artist mainly because computers are the medium on which I first discovered a passion for drawing, and are ultimately what led me into the games industry.
 Plus, computers are just the perfect blank canvas for anything.
 The possibilities for your final product are truly endless.
 Colors, textures, particles, shaders, line-work, all of these a graphics engine can create with infinite variety and micro-precision.
 It can even render over 9 million more colors than the human eye can physically perceive!